kavya2510/metflikx-gpt/README.md

 - Register TMDB and create an app and get access token
 - Get Data from tmdb (enable vpn)
 - place the movies data in the movieslice (in reduxStore)
+- Fetch data for trailer video and update the store
+- Embed the youtube video and make it autoplay and mute

 # Features